CHAMPION316/Yoga-Nature/README.md

 - [Visual Studio Code](https://code.visualstudio.com/download) - used to develop the website outside of Gitpod.
 - [GitHub](https://github.com/) - used to host the project.
 - [Google Fonts](https://fonts.google.com/) - used to provide my fonts (font-family: 'Mallanna', 'Rajdhani')
-- [Font Awesome](https://fontawesome.com/) - used font awesome to add and emoji to the 'sign-up form' in the footer.
+- [Font Awesome](https://fontawesome.com/) - used font awesome to add an emoji to the 'sign-up form' in the footer.
 - [Pexel](https://www.pexels.com/) - used to get the hero image of the beach in the header.
 - [Am I Responsive?](http://ami.responsivedesign.is/) - used to present the site on different devices.
 - [HTML Validator](https://validator.w3.org/) - used to find errors that don't belong in my HTML code.